 - Statement of Sustainability outlining the steps or measures that will be taken to maintain the site or collection in good condition after the AFCP-supported project is complete.

 - Detailed Project Budget, demarcated in one-year budget periods (2018, 2019, 2020, etc.), that lists all costs in separate categories (Personnel, Fringe Benefits, Travel [including Per Diem], Equipment, Supplies, Contractual, Other Direct Costs, Indirect Costs, Cost Sharing); indicates funds from other sources; and gives a justification for any anticipated international travel costs (request Excel Budget template from AmmanAFCPgrants@state.gov )

 - Budget Narrative explaining how the costs were estimated (quantity x unit cost, for example) and any unique line items in the budget.

 - Media and Outreach Plan, describing how it intends to highlight AFCP-supported activities through existing print, electronic, and social media platforms.

 - Ten (10) or more high quality digital images (JPEGs) or audiovisual files that convey the nature and condition of the site or museum collection and show the urgency or need for the proposed project (collapsing walls, extensive water damage, etc.).

-- Relevant supporting documentation, such as historic structure reports, restoration plans and studies, conservation needs assessments and recommendations, architectural and engineering records, etc., compiled in preparation for the proposed project.
+- Relevant supporting documentation (in English), such as historic structure reports, restoration plans and studies, conservation needs assessments and recommendations, architectural and engineering records, etc., compiled in preparation for the proposed project.

 COST SHARING AND OTHER FORMS OF COST PARTICIPATION: